pratyushjain99/Project4-pratyusj/README.md

 ```

 But the `+srv` will not work with a number of DNS servers, and TLS and an authentication mechanism needs to be defined.
 Therefore:
-1. On the MongoDB Atlas dashboard where you created the database, click on *Database* and then on *Cluster0*  You will see three shard servers listed.
+1. On the MongoDB Atlas dashboard where you created the database, click on *Database* and then on *Cluster* link (it might be Cluster0, Cluster1, etc.)  Under the REGION label you will see three shard servers listed.
 Click on the name of each to display the full server URL, and copy the full URL.
 It will look something like
  `cluster0-shard-00-02.cbkkm.mongodb.net:27017`
 2. Find the URLs for the other two shard servers and copy them also.
 3. Create your own connection string: